 Buying and selling a home during coronavirus

-The property market seems to be moving very quickly since COVID-19 lock down measures were eased.
+The property market has moved very quickly since COVID-19 lock down measures were eased last summer, along with the announcement of the stamp duty holiday.

 However, many clients are wary of exchanging contracts for fear of what could happen if their sale or purchase were to be affected by coronavirus.